-While every Tulsa family may not qualify for rental assistance, these non-profit organizations, churches, and other groups can also serve as a great place to call for general housing information and referrals to other organizations.
-You should also always call for help prior to receiving an eviction notice.
+While every Tulsa family may not qualify for rental assistance, these non-profit organizations, churches, and other groups can also serve as a great place to call for general housing information.
+Or get referrals to other organizations, including low income housing with no waiting list near you.
+Tenants should also always call for help prior to receiving an eviction notice.

 Boston Avenue Helping Hands, Inc., which also goes by the name of dba Helping Hands Ministry, is a non-profit organization that provides individuals with limited amounts of emergency financial help and money to pay bills, housing expenses, rent, and more.
 They do offer as indicated rent and housing assistance, and any type of financial aid is limited to once per year.
 Address is 700 S. Boston, Tulsa, OK .
 Many criteria apply before getting help.
 Call 918-582-1356.

-American Legion, Carson Wilson Rigney Forrester Post 1, which is located at 1120 E. 8th St. in Tulsa, OK, focuses on veterans only.
+Veterans only, and their families, can get help from American Legion, Carson Wilson Rigney Forrester Post 1, which is located at 1120 E. 8th St. in Tulsa, O. The non-profit focuses on veterans only.
 The legion of Tulsa can help needy veterans obtain emergency financial aid.
 Grants programs will be explored as well as other veteran and government agencies for rent, shelter and utilities.
-918-584-4274
+Phone 918-584-4274

 Day Center for the Homeless can help people faced with an eviction, who are homeless or on the verge of losing their home.
 These individuals can get housing counseling, case management, eviction prevention advice, shelter, and other short term rental and crisis help.
 Address 415 W. Archer St., Tulsa, OK 74103.
 Call 918-583-5588.